ammedmar/comch/README.md

 ## Installation

-This package is written in Python 3 and has no dependencies.
+This package is written in pure Python and has no runtime dependencies.
 It can be installed from a terminal entering:

 `python3 -m pip install comch`